-Amazon's larger Kids Edition Fire Tablet is worth the extra money
+Amazon Fire HD 10 Kids Edition vs. Fire 7 Kids Edition: Which is better for your kid?

 - On the expensive side

 The Amazon 7 Kids Edition is a solid tablet for young children.
 The compact size might be easier for some children to handle, while the lower cost of entry makes it a little easier to stomach should something happen to the tablet.
-However, the lower resolution screen, only up to 7 hours of battery life, and the single speaker may make long term use less than enjoyable.
+However, the lower resolution screen, cramped screen size, and the single speaker may make long term use less than enjoyable for some children.

 - Easy-to-hold size